0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-6_faucets_for_workers.md

-A leading use case for this would be the Hustle Karma DAO, which can reduce overhead and speed payments by allowing users to self\-paying for their work.
+A leading use case for this would be the Hustle Karma DAO, which can reduce overhead and speed payments by allowing users to self-paying for their work.